 See more information on reheating steak in the air fryer here.

-Air Fryer Recipes You’ll Love:
+Other Air Fryer Steak Recipes You’ll Love

 - Air Fryer Chicken Fried Steak